| Ko

 What is a Reverse Shell?
 A reverse shell is an attack technique that reverses the direction of typical remote access connections.
 The compromised target system initiates a connection to the attacker’s system, allowing the attacker to access the target’s shell.
 This remote command execution mechanism exploits a fundamental characteristic of modern network security architectures.
 Most networks implement “block inbound, allow outbound” firewall policies, and reverse shells bypass this by having the target initiate the connection.
 This enables attackers to access systems behind restrictive network environments, NAT configurations, and corporate firewalls. ...

-Overview In the previous post, we installed Harbor container registry, Argo Events, and Argo Workflows as the foundation for a CI/CD pipeline.
-This post covers integrating these components with ArgoCD and designing Helm chart-based project templates to build an Internal Developer Platform (IDP) that enables deployment of projects with complete CI/CD pipelines from a single YAML file.
-What is an Internal Developer Platform What is an Internal Developer Platform (IDP)? ...
+Overview In the previous post, I set up Harbor container registry, Argo Events, and Argo Workflows as the foundation of the IDP.
+This post covers integrating those components with ArgoCD and designing Helm chart-based project templates to turn them into an Internal Developer Platform (IDP) that can deploy projects from a single YAML file.
+What Is an Internal Developer Platform?
+What is an Internal Developer Platform (IDP)? ...

 Overview In the previous post, we installed HashiCorp Vault to build a secure secrets management system.
-This post covers installing and configuring three core components needed to build a CI/CD pipeline: Harbor container registry, Argo Events, and Argo Workflows.
-CI/CD System Components Building a complete CI/CD pipeline in a homelab environment requires the following core components: Container Registry: A central repository for storing and distributing built container images, enabling self-management of images without depending on public registries like Docker Hub.
+This post covers the foundational pieces I set up before the internal developer platform itself: Harbor container registry, Argo Events, and Argo Workflows.
+Foundation Components for the IDP For the IDP I had in mind, I first needed the following core components: Container Registry: A central repository for storing and distributing built container images, enabling self-management of images without depending on public registries like Docker Hub.
 Event Processing System: Responsible for detecting various events such as code changes in Git repositories and webhook receipts, and triggering subsequent tasks in response.
 Workflow Engine: An engine for defining and executing actual CI/CD tasks such as code building, test execution, and container image creation.
 GitOps Deployment System: A system that automatically synchronizes the desired state defined in Git repositories to the cluster.
-ArgoCD, installed in a previous series post, handles this role.
-In this post, we implement the container registry, event processing system, and workflow engine using Harbor, Argo Events, and Argo Workflows respectively.
-In the next post, we integrate these with ArgoCD to complete a full CI/CD pipeline. ...
+ArgoCD, which was installed in an earlier post in this series, handles this role.
+In this post, I set up the container registry, event processing system, and workflow engine using Harbor, Argo Events, and Argo Workflows.
+In the next post, I connect these pieces to ArgoCD and the project template structure so they start to behave like an actual IDP. ...

-Overview In the previous post, we configured DDNS and port forwarding to enable external internet access to homelab Kubernetes cluster services.
+Overview In the previous post, we configured DDNS and port forwarding to enable external internet access to services running in the homelab Kubernetes cluster.
 This post covers how to install and configure HashiCorp Vault to securely manage sensitive information like passwords, API keys, and certificates in the Kubernetes cluster.
 Limitations of Default Kubernetes Secrets Secret management was the biggest challenge while building the homelab environment using GitOps methodology.
 Several limitations became clear when using default Kubernetes Secrets. ...